code-differently/code-differently-24-q1/lesson_18/README.md

 1. For this part, we're going to make a single code change to the [script.js](./webserver/public/script.js#L4) file.
 Uncomment the code on [line 4](./webserver/public/script.js#L4) to get things wired up.
 2. Refresh or browse to the main page at https://localhost:4000/.
 Enter some text again and click search.
 Notice that instead of redirecting, results appear below the search buttons.
-3. Assuming you're using Google Chrome, Open the **Developer Tools** in the browser using `F12`.
+3. Assuming you're using Google Chrome, Open the **Developer Tools** in the browser using `F12` or `Option ⌥ - Cmd ⌘ - J` on Mac.
 On the **Console** tab, you should see messages that start with `Client: Searching for titles containing`.
+Note that you may need to execute a new search in order to see the messages.

 There are several things in the `script.js` file that make this demo work.
 Let's discuss each part.